allen-n/nestjs-generic/README.md

 ## Contributing

-1. Branch all PRs from the `dev` branch using the branch name from Linear (cmd+shift+. on mac).
+1. Branch all PRs from the `main` branch using the branch name from Linear (cmd+shift+. on mac).
 2. Do your work.
-3. Push upstream and open a PR to merge into `dev`.
+3. Push upstream and open a PR to merge into `main`.
-4. Once the PR is approved, merge it into `dev`.
-This will push the changes to the staging environment.
+4. Once the PR is approved, merge it into `main`.
+This will push the changes to the prod environment.
-5. Once the staging environment has been confirmed healthy (by running automated and manual tests), 1x daily we'll merge `dev` into `main` and deploy to production.
-6. Once `dev` is merged into `main` (using a merge commit), the changes will be deployed to production.

 ## How to work on the API locally